renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-Removing all containers
-Using the command below we can list all containers IDs
+Using the command below we can list all containers IDs and then, using the operator $( ) we are able to remove all containers

 $ docker container ls -a -q
 fe6f76edf010